Getting advice about your finances

-If you're going to pay for care and support by yourself instead of involving us, we would suggest that that you get some financial advice so that you can make good decisions about how you can pay for what you need both now and in the future.
+If you're going to pay for care and support by yourself instead of involving us, we would suggest that you get some financial advice so that you can make good decisions about how you can pay for what you need both now and in the future.

-There are lots of different ways that you can find extra sources of money to pay for your care and support and a good financial advisor will work closely with you to see what the best option is for you.
-You need to be aware, however, that there will be a charge for their services.
+There are lots of different ways for you to find extra sources of money to help you to pay for your care and support.
+A good financial advisor will work closely with you to find your best option for how you can pay for the care you need both now and in the future.

 Independent Financial Advisors (IFAs) will be able to offer you all the products available for your individual needs.
 However, you will usually need to pay for this service.
 IFAs are regulated by the Financial Conduct Authority (FCA).
 This means that they have to provide advice which is most suited to your personal requirements.
 You can find a local IFA through the Society of Later Life Advisors (SOLLA).
 The Citizens Advice, Age UK and Mencap can also offer general advice and guidance around suitable IFAs.

 You can appoint a financial representative to help you to send us your financial information.
 A financial representative could hold any of the following: